bcgov/GDX-Analytics/examples/s3_upload/README.md

 $ sh s3-upload.sh  local/path/foo.csv  bucket-name ca-central-1 remote/path
 ```

-will upload the file "foo.csv" in the local directory "local/path" and place it in s3 in "ca-central-1" at "bucket-name/bucket-name/remote/path/foo.csv"
+will upload the file "`foo.csv`" in the local directory "`local/path`" and place it in s3 in "`ca-central-1`" at "`bucket-name/bucket-name/remote/path/foo.csv`"

 ## Getting Help